getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/slack.md

 1. After you've connected to the correct workspace, click **Continue**.

 1. On the next page, you can choose the scope of channels you’d like Sentry to access.
 You can specify all public channels or choose specific channels.
+Then click **Install**.

     [{% asset slack-auth-channel-pref.png %}]({% asset slack-auth-channel-pref.png @path %})

-1. Click **Install**.
-Your Organization Integrations page will refresh and show the Slack workspace you just added.
+1. Your Organization Integrations page will refresh and show the Slack workspace you just added.

     [{% asset slack-add-workspace-success.png %}]({% asset slack-add-workspace-success.png @path %})